wb14123/jepsen-postgres-ha/README.md

 #### Patroni check primary failed

-Patroni should at most 1 primary.
+Patroni should only has at most 1 primary.

 This test runs for 10 mins (`--time-limit 600`).
 Should be able to find failures faster by tunning `--nemesis-interval` and `--time-limit`.